DynoRobotics/dyno_ros2_courses/docs/session1/module2-setup.md

 ### Docker Development Environment

 Modern ROS2 development uses containerized environments for consistency and portability.
-We'll use the same setup that Dyno Robotics uses for all projects.
+We'll use the same setup that Dyno Robotics uses for most projects.

 #### Why Docker for ROS2?